NashTech-Labs/k8s-client-python-getcronjobs/README.md

 `GetResources:` kubectl get commands are used to list all kinds of resources in a cluster for eg:

-`List cronjobs:` To list all the cronjobs in the cluster, we fire following kubectl command:
+To list all the cronjobs in the cluster, we fire following kubectl command:

 ```kubectl get cronjobs```